 There’s no shortage of scare in the world of technology.
 Terrors like viruses, worms, and keyloggers lurk at every dark corner.
 But ransomware is something special altogether.

-This new kind of threat does not sneak into your PC like common malware — it bursts in, takes your data hostage, and demand payment if you want to get access to your files.
+This new kind of threat does not sneak into your PC like common malware — it bursts in, takes your data hostage, and demands payment if you want to get access to your files.
 Some heartless cybercriminals even delete the user data after they get the ransom.

 But like all things in life, ransomware requires you to be prepared and vigilant against it.